 For Shlomi, this was and is not possible.
 To understand why we must first consider certain deep psychological reasons that pertain to Jewish identity and to the national force found in Zionism.
 Secondly, we must consider that a wealth of attributes create a practical response that helps to keep the daily storm of terror in check.

-The idea of valuing one’s country and of one’s people is very rare in Europe, where self-flagellation about nationalism is commonplace.
+The idea of valuing one’s country and one’s people is very rare in Europe, where self-flagellation about nationalism is commonplace.
 This notion – that the nation as the cradle of a people (but certainly not as something affirmatively aggressive) is something worth defending – allows Israel to be number one in the fight against terrorism.
 The spirit of discipline, taught to combat soldiers through austere military training and years of service, allows even the most spoiled, bon vivant, and pleasure-seeking young men and women (and there are many) to regain a kind of unity while perceiving the importance of self-defense.
 Many European youth are lacking in unity and survival tactics and could benefit from this instruction.
-This training in Israel, in turn, creates a sense of national unity that exists despite fierce disagreement between the various political and religious parties of Israel and also helps the country’s people to maintain a good physical condition.
+This training in Israel, in turn, creates a sense of national unity that exists despite fierce disagreement between the various political and religious parties of Israel.

 How was it that the soldiers and settlers in the Gaza Strip during the days of the disengagement in 2005, at such an acute point of disunity, did not slip into violence?
 Why instead did they hug each other, sometimes in tears, at the end of those tragic days of evacuation?
 What is it that makes a 23-year-old who picks up a bomb from the ground a silent hero?
 Or what makes a person enter by foot into Lebanon during the night alongside his military unit, as I have seen many do?
 Shlomi, like all of those “made in Israel” types who voluntarily risk death to save their fellow citizens, is like Uri, the protagonist of Moshe Shamir’s bestselling classic novel entitled, He Walked Through the Fields (1947).
 Despite his girlfriend being pregnant, Uri throws himself on a bomb to save a friend.